Skip to main content

 Ongoing monitoring

 Accessibility compliance is not a one-time fix.
-New content, plugin updates, and platform changes can introduce new issues.
-As part of our Stewardship Program, we monitor compliance continuously and flag issues before they become complaints.
+New content, plugin updates, and platform changes introduce new issues continuously.
+As part of the Digital Stewardship Programme, I monitor compliance on an ongoing basis and flag issues before they become complaints.

 What is WCAG 2.1 AA and do we have to comply?